Why this website and blog? And why titled The Dean’s English?

 My best short answer for those questions is that I believe one of the most important keys to effective living is effective communication.
 For Americans at least, a key to effective communication is developing a strong command of the English language, both spoken and written.
 I’ll refer to those as Standard English (SE) and Standard Written English (SWE).

 Growing up, I had a mother who cared deeply about writing and speaking English “correctly,” even though she was a farmer’s daughter with only a high school education.
 Her passion rubbed off on me.
-I am well familiar with the sixty-plus-year-old debate in academia about what constitutes “correct English,” or whether there even is such a thing.
+I am well familiar with the decades-long debate in academia about what constitutes “correct English,” or whether there even is such a thing.
 But ask any writer who hopes people will actually read his or her stuff if clear, concise, coherent, and, yes, correct writing is important.
 Go ahead, ask one . . .
 I’ll wait.

 Because I was tall, gangly, unathletic, and geeky as a kid, in eighth grade I resolved to compensate for perceived inadequacies by building my vocabulary.
 It was something I could do.
 My parents’ bookcase was sparsely stocked, but they owned two or three volumes with titles like 30 Days to a More Powerful Vocabulary and Word Power Made Easy, which I devoured.
 Thus were the seeds planted for what I would eventually become: a logophile, usage snoot, grammarian, and “language maven” (a term intended by linguists like popular author Stephen Pinker to be a good cut—damning with faint praise—but which I claim and wear proudly).